-The practice of concluding mixed agreements is one of the characteristics of the EU's external activities.
+The practice of concluding mixed agreements - agreements to which both the European Union (EU) and its Member States are parties - is one of the hallmarks of the Union's external activities.
 No other international organisation has a division of competences with its Member States that is so complex as to lead to this type of international agreements.
 In classical international law parlance, we would call such agreements 'multilateral' as they comprise more than two contracting parties.
-Yet, it is a truism that within the European Union (EU), the practice is much more complex.
+Yet, it is a truism that within the EU, the practice is much more complex.
 The main reason for the EU and its Member States to resort to mixed agreements is that in many areas the EU still lacks the competence to sign and conclude the more comprehensive international agreements without the participation of its Member States.
+As for the EU Member States, they would not be competent to conclude such agreements on their own whenever the related competences have been transferred to the Union.
+Concluding these agreements would lead to a breach of the obligations under the EU treaties.